 Budget wise, it will be less costly to visit during the off-peak season which happens from November to December when not as many tourists travel to Legazpi.

 The main jump-off point when going to Legazpi, Albay, or Bicol region is Metro Manila in Luzon.
 In Visayas, you can also get to Legazpi from Cebu and Leyte.
 Here are some of your options on how to get there:

 Booking a flight is the fastest way to get to Albay from Manila.
-Travel time from Ninoy Aquino International Airport (NAIA) in Manila to Legazpi Airport takes about 45 minutes via airlines like Philippine Airlines and Cebu Pacific.
+Travel time from Ninoy Aquino International Airport (NAIA) in Manila to Bicol International Airport (LGP) takes about 1 hour and 10 minutes via airlines like Philippine Airlines and Cebu Pacific.

 If you are coming from Cebu, there are available direct flights as well going to Legazpi.

 If you have the luxury of time and would rather experience the trip via land, you can take a bus from Manila to Legazpi.
 The journey lasts for 9 hours.
 Make sure to book in advance via the go-to bus lines like Cagsawa, DLTB, and Penafrancia.

 For visitors traveling from Leyte or Cebu, you can take the 12-15 hour trip through WG&A and Trans Asia shipping lines – both departing from Masbate Port to Legazpi, Albay.

 Seeing the magnificence of the Mayon Volcano from the roads of Legazpi, Albay is definitely the real deal.
 But there are certain tourist spots in Legazpi City where you can get the best view and experience of Mayon Volcano.
 Here are some tourist spots and exciting activities worth visiting and trying out: